tomit4/vue_presentation/README.md

 to then invoke our `confirmDidIt` function.
 As we noticed earlier, the `confirmDidIt` function simply changes the values that our `confirmed` and `confirmationMsg` variables are referencing via `ref`.
 So what does changing these values do?
-Well below our `<HelloWorld>` component, we can see that we've also added two lines that include what Vue calls "directives", custom attributes that in this case act like basic conditionals:
+Well below our `<HelloWorld>` component, in our `<template>` section, we can see that we've also added two lines that include what Vue calls "directives", custom attributes that in this case act like basic conditionals:

 ```
 <p v-if="confirmed">{{ confirmationMsg }}</p>